asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 When a Group has no Liberties, it is converted to the other side.
 If, upon conversion, it  *still* has no Liberties, it flips again, and .. well .. oscillates.
 That's illegal!

-So Oscillation as a result of a Move can only happen if a Group has only one Liberty and the Mone is on *that* Hex.
+So Oscillation as a result of a Move can only happen if a Group has only one Liberty and the Move is on *that* Hex.
 So I will make a number of assumptions here:

 1. If the Move connects only to *extendable* Groups (Friendly or Enemy), and takes away their last Liberty, it is Oscillation.
 2. If the Move connects to a usual Group (Friendly or Enemy), it is *not* Oscillation, but either a Capture or a Suicide.
 (If the surrounding Groups had no other Liberties of their own, they'd be Captured already).